cotodevel/newlib-nds/README.md

 -	Run setup.bat

-1.b)Right after, a MingGW setup wizard will appear.
-Click next until the setup wizard ends.
+1.b)Right after, a CYGWIN setup wizard will appear.
+Click next until a list of mirrors appear, choose the first one or subsequently the others if the first didn't work.

-Then, open MSYS2 MSYS: and execute these commands.
+- Then type "make" in the package, choose the vanilla make (4.3-1).
+The "Skip" checkbox will change and instead the version will appear.

-pacman -Syu
+- Cleanup and write "clang" and repeat the same steps.
+Choose mingw64-x86_64-clang (8.0.1-1).

-After done, close the console, open it again: pacman -Su
+- Cleanup and write "llvm" and repeat the same steps.
+Choose mingw64-x86_64-llvm (5.0.1-1).

-Then:
+Click next until the setup ends.

-pacman -S --needed base-devel mingw-w64-x86_64-toolchain
+Finally, place ";C:\cygwin64\bin" at the end of the "Path" SYSTEM variable, semicolon included, so that the Cygwin toolset is available for use.

-Then:
+Right-click Start (lower-left on Start menu)
-pacman -S mingw-w64-x86_64-llvm
+Click Search
-pacman -S mingw-w64-x86_64-clang
+Type env into search box
-pacman -S git
+Click Edit the system environment variables/Control Panel

-From now on, use MSYS2 MinGW 64-bit to build TGDS. (or 32-bit if you have a 32bit system).
+From now on, use CYGWIN terminal to build TGDS projects.

 1.c)Building Newlib for NintendoDS:
 - Proceed to: